henryubuntu/Univaz-University/README.md

 Pon público tu mail y fácil de encontrar en internet, y mi discípulo, osea Enrique, osea yo, te enviaré un mail, diciendote lo mismo, porque tú eres así, de repite y repite las cosas.

+Sí es en serio, this is serious and with good smile, just do it.

 A series of courses to learn Java, C, Python, Databases, Data Science, Big Data.

 At the end of all this courses you will learn intuition and maybe psychic powers , trust your instincts, keep sane your mind and relax.